abhiguptame/CSharp-Framework-Design/README.md

 ### => 4.
 Code that is designed to be extended or changed should be marked as virtual.
 ### => 5.
 And anything that is final should be marked as read-only, static, or sealed.

+## Scope:
+### => This scope starts at the class level.
+Any class can be made public, private or internal.

+## Public APIs:
+### => Take a look at the classes own APIs and see which should be exposed to the user, by making them public, and hide the rest through protected scope.

+## Avoid Private Scope:
+### => Avoid private scope when possible.
+While code can be hidden from the public methods, try to create protected methods that can still be extended and changed by using the protected virtual scope.

+## Protecting Data:
+### => Acoid directly manipulating data passed into methods.
+We don't want our framework to corrupt that data.
+Make a ccopy and manipulate that instead of the actual source.
+### => If we can't make a copy of the data, use the ref argument to clearly state that properties passed into a method will directly manipulate the objects themselves.